Why we collect data on you

-    Surrey Psychology takes the security of your personal information very seriously.
+Surrey Therapy Practice takes the security of your personal information very seriously.

-No one apart from your treating therapist or practice managers (as relevant) has access to your personal information at any time.
+No one apart from your treating therapist or practice managers and administrators (as relevant) has access to your personal information at any time.

 When information about you is sent to a third party it is sent in a password protected document or via encrypted email.